SashaD826/Portfolio/README.md

 Greetings!
 I am Oleksandr, a data analyst with experience in data analytics and finance.
 I believe in having a wide spectrum of interconnected lattices of knowledge, which is why this portfolio features projects in Data Engineering, Data Analysis, and Quantitative Analysis.

-It showcases my proficiency in data cleaning, predictive modeling, and financial forecasting, demonstrating my ability to transform raw data into meaningful insights.
-Each project reflects my skills in tracking KPIs, creating impactful visualizations, and developing simulations that improve business efficiency.

 ## 🛠️ Technical skills
 - PostgreSQL
 - MySQL